TheRedmc-Off/TheRedmc-Off/Readme.md

 ## About me

 * ☕ Batch lover
-* 🔭 I’m currently working on a cracking app
+* 🔭 I’m currently working on an hacking app
-* 🌱 I’m currently learning python and nodejs
+* 🌱 I’m currently learning JS, CSS and HTML
-* 👯 I’m looking to collaborate on everything
+* 👯 I’m looking to collaborate on python projects
-* 🤔 I’m looking for help with vbs
+* 🤔 I’m looking for help with JS
-* 💬 Ask me about NOTHING (just kidding)
+* 💬 Ask me about python (i'll try my best)
-* 📫 How to reach me: Don't talk about it...
+* 📫 How to reach me: theredmc67@gmail.com
-* 😄 Pronouns: He/Him/Mf
+* 😄 Pronouns: He/Him/Sus ඞ
-* ⚡ Fun fact: I like corn 🌽
+* ⚡ Fun fact: I like pizza 🍕🍕🍕